cloud-elements/hykes-docs/README.md

 3. Client Requirements
 4. Guides
   1. Building a cloud
-    1. Satisfying the cloud requirements
-    2. Installing the CLIs to be able to act against the cloud
+    1. [Installing the CLIs](src/installing-the-clis): A toolkit to quickly and easily act against a cloud
-    3. Creating a blueprint to describe the cloud
+    2. [Creating a blueprint](src/creating-a-blueprint): A declarative way to describe a cloud
-    4. Running the CLIs to build the cloud
-    5. Wrapping up
+    3. [Satisfying cloud requirements](src/satisfying-cloud-requirements.md): Laying your cloud foundation
+    4. [Running the CLIs](src/running-the-clis.md): Putting it all together
   2. Using the config system to customize a cloud
   3. Updating a cloud with a new version of Soba